TypeScript

 xxxx;

 After all, TypeScript is a markup language.
-You do n’t have to be stingy with any when you need to use any.
-When you encounter more dynamic code, you might as well use as unknown as XXX
+When you need to use any, you don't need to be hesitant to use any.
+When encountering dynamic code, you might as well use as unknown as XXX